carbon-language/carbon-lang/docs/project/roadmap.md

 Our goal is that no single organization makes up >50% of participation in the Carbon project, to ensure that we are including as broad and representative a set of perspectives in the evolution of Carbon as possible.
-Metrics to track
-include:

--   Number of messages sent to Discord by author.
--   Number of proposals by both author and reviewer.
--   People present in weekly sync meetings, and number of comments attributed to them in the minutes.

-We are unlikely to be able to reach this goal until after we go public, so metrics should be tracked towards the end of the year rather than considering an average across the whole year.
+As a proxy for the amount of participation, we will count the number of active participants from each organization in 2022, with the aim that each organization is represented by less than 50% of all active participatnts.

+There are many ways in which someone could be an active participant, and when the leads come to reflect on this at the end of the year, we expect this to be a judgment call.
+We will consider at least the following when measuring our success on this objective:

+-   Pull requests authored and reviewed, including proposals, code changes, and documentation changes.
+-   Contribution to discussions, including Discord, teleconferences, and github issues.

 ### Example ports of C++ libraries to Carbon (100% of [woff2](https://github.com/google/woff2), 99% of [RE2](https://github.com/google/re2))